chrisjacobo/Python-Code/README.md

 This is a group python project that my fellow classmates and I created.
-It is an escape from alcatraz game where you at the police are trying to capture the criminal who escaped.
+It is an escape from alcatraz game where you are the police trying to capture the inmate who escaped; in doing so you will encounter a challenging quest along the way.